In other words, my brain has taken quite the beating.

 Synapses are the connecting points between your 100 billion brain cells.
 You have trillions of synapses in your brain, and your brain cells communicate with one another across them (79).

-The deterioration and loss of synapses is linked to a number of neurodegenerative disorders and mental health problems, including Alzheimer's disease, depression, poor memory, intellectual impairment and other cognitive deficits (83-87).
+The deterioration and loss of synapses is linked to a number of neurodegenerative diseases and mental health disorders, including Alzheimer's disease, depression, poor learning and memory, intellectual impairment and other cognitive deficits (83-87).

 The good news is that researchers now know that synaptogenesis occurs in the brain throughout our entire lives (81-82).

-And there are a number of ways you can support synaptogenesis and promote the formation of new brain synapses.
+And there are a number of ways you can support synaptogenesis, promote the formation of new brain synapses and increase brain synapses.

 Below are 15 ways to do that.

-Following these strategies can improve your mood, memory and cognition.
+Following these strategies can improve your mood, learning, memory and cognition.

 1. Omega-3 Fatty Acids, Uridine and Choline

 The formation of synapses depends on sufficient brain levels of three key nutrients – uridine, omega-3 fatty acids, and choline.
 These nutrients are synergistic, and if you take them taken together, they accelerate the formation of new synapses in the brain (66-67, 75-78).

 In fact, the uridine in food is not bioavailable, and no food has been shown to increase plasma levels of uridine (1).